Why Would We Want to Spread Liberal Democracy?

 There is no equivalence between—on one hand—a philosophy that encourages same-sex unions, the killing of children in utero, and the establishment of secular socialism, and—on the other hand—the form of government enjoined by the U.S. Constitution.
 There is likewise no equivalence between modern liberal democracy and the core beliefs of Western civilization.
 To claim that democracy, even in its healthy state, ought to be spread by force is to undermine the most basic tenets of both legitimate government and civilization itself.
 We should recognize this misguided quest for secular domination for what it is.
 In short, we should “stand athwart” the idea, and ensure that it never again defines American foreign policy.

-Jack Howard Burke is a contributor to National Review.
-He is also a former contributor to the Fordham Political Review, a former White House intern, and served as a congressional staff member.
+Jack H. Burke has contributed to National Review.
+He is also a former White House intern and served as a U.S. congressional staff member.